Metal movement in forming armour

 Conclusion

-We think of a piece of armour as "flaired" at the bottom.
-Often this could also be described as "longer at the sides" - when you think about it that way, a whole new way of working opens up.
 I recently made a cheek plate for a burgonet.
-The cheekplate is dished over the ear so that it will fit the bowl and then "flaired" at the bottom to mimic the tail.
-I did the work by dishing the top, flairing along the front and back sides and then along the bottom a little bit.
+The cheekplate is dished over the ear so that it will fit the bowl and then "flared" at the bottom to mimic the tail.
+I did the work by dishing the top, flaring along the front and back sides and then along the bottom a little bit.
 Since I hit the entire surface, the result was relatively even in thickness.
-This put the material in the right place to get a nice "flair" without thinning the metal along the bottom.
+This put the material in the right place to get a nice "flare" without thinning the metal along the bottom.
+It is just another application of the same idea.
+You can see the result here:

 The other example I have used to illustrate "sideways" thinking is making a gusset.
 Specifically one of the ones with a nice big roll at the center.
 Like these: